-- The investigators adopted the tradition of using α =.05 criterion as a decision rule-accepting a 5% chance of drawing the wrong conclusion, being 95% confident of their conclusion. - The computed statistical significance for the difference between the groups was 0.03 (rounding the p=0.029 level). - The computed significance level (α =.03) is less than the accepted α =.05 criterion value, so the decision is to reject the null

-- hypothesis of no difference (concluding that a difference exists). - Additionally, the confidence interval for the sample t-statistic did not include the value 0, since both the lower and upper range values were negative numbers/less than zero: CI{95%}= (-.641, -.034).
-Thus, the investigators are 95% certain that the real population difference does not include zero as a possibility and rejected the null hypothesis of no difference: the conclusion is that a statistically significant association between program entry status (voluntary versus court order) and readiness to change scores exists in the population of men entering batterer treatment programs. - Looking at the observed sample means shows that individuals entering the programs voluntarily had higher readiness to change scores than did individuals court-ordered to enter the programs (M=4.90 and 4.56 respectively).
+- The investigator adopted the tradition of using α=.05criterion as a decision rule-accepting a 5% chance of drawing the wrong conclusion. - The observed statistical significance for the difference between the groups was 0.03. - The significance level of 0.03 is less than the accepted .05 criterion value, so the decision is to reject the null hypothesis of no difference (concluding that a difference exists). - Additionally, the confidence interval for the sample t-statistic did not include the value 0, since both the lower and upper range values were negative numbers/less than zero.
+Thus, the investigator is 95% certain that the real population difference does not include zero as a possibility: $CI{95\%}$ = (-.641, -.034).
+So, the investigator elected to reject the null hypothesis of no difference: the conclusion is that a statistically significant association between program entry status and readiness to change scores exists. - Looking at the actual means shows that individuals entering the programs voluntarily had higher readiness to change scores than did individuals court-ordered to enter the programs (M=4.90 and 4.56 respectively).
 This could be reported as the voluntary entry group has significantly higher mean readiness to change scores than the group entering treatment through court order.

 One-tailed and Two-tailed Hypotheses.
-Up until this point, we have worked with testing hypotheses about a "difference."
-The difference could be in either direction, either group being more or less than the other.
+Up until this point, we have worked with test hypotheses about a "difference."
+The difference could be in either direction: one being either more or less than the other.
 For example, an alternative hypothesis (H_a) could be:

-H_a: A significant difference exists in the readiness to change scores between men voluntarily entering batterer treatment and men court-ordered to treatment.
+H_a : A significant difference exists in the readiness to change scores between men voluntarily entering batterer treatment and men court-ordered to treatment.